sgeorgakis/products_near_you/README.md

 After that, the application is ready to handle requests.
 **CORS is enabled for all origins.**

-The request should use the `GET` HTTP method as pass all the arguments as query parameters.
+The request should use the `GET` HTTP method and pass all the arguments as query parameters.
 A valid request url has the following format:

 `/search?count=10&radius=500&lat=59.33258&lng=18.0649&tags=home,shirts`